 \subsection{H100 GPU Based Spine-Leaf Execution}

-To demonstrate \nest’s generality across hierarchical topologies, we evaluate it on a 1,024-GPU H100 spine–leaf cluster based on the real topology in Figure~\ref{fig:motivation}.
+To demonstrate \nest’s generality across hierarchical topologies, we evaluate it on a 1,024-GPU H100 spine–leaf cluster based on the real topology also used in Figure~\ref{fig:motivation}.
 Each node has eight H100-80GB GPUs (NVLink 900~GB/s); first-level switches connect four nodes at 12.5~GB/s to two spine switches, forming a 2:2 oversubscribed topology.
 Operator runtimes are profiled on H100 GPUs, and collective communication costs are modeled with AstraSim.

-We exclude Alpa-O from this large-scale evaluation because it requires full-cluster access for profiling, which is impractical at this scale.
-While Alpa-E supports cost estimation, using it here would be inconsistent with our profiled H100-based setup and would prevent a fair comparison.
-Direct hardware-based comparisons with Alpa-O are instead presented on smaller clusters in Section~\ref{sec:spine_alpa}.
-Instead, we compare against Mist~\cite{mist}, a state-of-the-art DP framework focusing on scheduling and memory optimizations, which only requires access to a single H100 for strategy tuning.
+We exclude Alpa-O from this evaluation because it requires full-cluster access for profiling, which is impractical in our setting.
+Although Alpa-E provides a cost estimation mode, using it would be inconsistent with our profiled H100-based setup and would not enable a fair comparison.
+Instead, we present direct hardware-based comparisons with Alpa-O on smaller clusters in Section~\ref{sec:spine_alpa}.
+For this evaluation, we compare against Mist~\cite{mist}, a state-of-the-art DP framework that focuses on scheduling and memory optimizations and requires access to only a single H100 for strategy tuning.

 We compare against the same set of models listed in Table~\ref{tab:workload}, along with a scaled-down GPT-3 model (GPT3-35B; details in Appendix~\ref{app:gptsmall}).
 We use this smaller variant because Mist does not support GPT models with a hidden dimension larger than 8192, as used in the standard GPT3-175B configuration.
 In addition, Mist does not support MoE models such as Mixtral.
-Figure~\ref{fig:throughput} shows the resulting throughput improvements.
+Figure~\ref{fig:h100} shows the resulting throughput improvements.
 On average, \nest’s distribution strategy achieves \textbf{1.47$\times$ higher throughput than manual placements}, \textbf{1.40$\times$ higher than MCMC-based search}, \textbf{1.49$\times$ higher than Mist}, and \textbf{1.16$\times$ higher than Phaze}.
 These gains stem from its ability to align computation stages with available bandwidth, delivering robust and scalable performance across diverse hardware and network configurations.